captn3m0/ideas/README.md

 for each of them.
 (GMail notifications might open your mail client if you click reply)

 Keep it pluggable, otherwise its of no use.

+## Telegram To RSS

+There are quite a lot of Telegram channels that are popping up these days that I really like using.
+Except there are lots of issues with telegram channels:

+1. They are inside a closed network by-default.
+In order to access them you need to use the Telegram client
+2. They are not linkable
+3. No sharability without their client, and even then the content is duplicated.

+The idea is to create a generic website that does these 2 things:

+1. Publish an RSS Feed of every telegram channel it knows about.
+2. Provide a direct link for every feed item on the RSS, so users without RSS readers can also browse through the listings.

+Since `web.telegram.org` is taken already by the web client, maybe something like `opentelegram.in` should work fine.

 ## Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.